Ex-Air Force Cadet Broke Into Area 51, Claims He Was Later Abducted By Aliens

 Augustin told the UFO conference that he was abducted several more times after that.
 He claimed he had an increase in psychic experiences as well.
 He even woke up with blood in his bed after he had suffered an implantation of a metal device in his lower left leg, something inserted (verified by scans, he said) there by extraterrestrials, he believed.

-Chris Augustin’s story of abductions, missing time, and implantation is a common one among those who believe they have experienced being abducted by aliens.
+Chris Augustin’s story of abductions, missing time, and implantation is a common one among those who believe they have been abducted by aliens.

 Nigel Watson, author of the UFO Investigations Manual, told The Express, ”American ufologist and artist Budd Hopkins categorized many of the prime elements of the abduction experience.
 Abductions often start in childhood, continue throughout a person’s life, and are not just isolated incidents.”